 Skills gaps include the skills and capabilities needed now or in the future for your business that you may not currently have.
 Skills gaps can be addressed by upskilling existing staff or sourcing staff externally.
-They can be related to technology, technical or other specific or emerging skills that can be difficult to predict.
+They can be related to technology, trade, technical or other specific skills and are often difficult to predict.